nicholas-long/ngramdb/README.md

 This is kind of a framework.
 This is kind of an organizational system.
 This is kind of a live-updating report dashboard.
-This is kind of a switchboard of data analysis pipelines made of small programs that rerun when dependent data files update
+This is kind of a switchboard of data analysis pipelines made of small programs that rerun when dependent data files update.

 The idea is that you put programs and data files together in something approximating a database on the filesystem.
 The data is stored in directories with ID numbers roughly formatted to the current UTC timecode and containing a unique string ("nonce") within the ID.